httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 ## Goals

-These cookies are intended to provide a solid layer of defense-in-depth against attacks which require embedding an authenticated request into an attacker-controlled context:
+Same-site cookies are intended to provide a solid layer of defense-in-depth against attacks which require embedding an authenticated request into an attacker-controlled context:

 1. Timing attacks which yield cross-origin information leakage (such as those